khushij12/Frontend-Theory/CSS/README.md

+What is the CSS box model?
+Various CSS position properties and its differences.

 ## What is CSS selector specificity and how does it work?
 Specificity is the algorithm used by browsers to determine the CSS declaration that is the most relevant to an element, which in turn, determines the property value to apply to the element.